miamoremustachio/winbean/README.md

 ## 🗃️ Regedits

-Some tweaks are available as *Registry files* (`.reg`) and can be applied by double-clicking them, which imports the data into the Windows Registry.
+Some tweaks are available as *Registry files* and can be applied by double-clicking them, which imports the data into the Windows Registry.
 To use one, locate any directory in 'Regedits' and open the needed file.

 - ✅ Each registry modification provided here is reversible and can be safely removed from the system by running the corresponding `.reg` file